HPB Surgical Oncology Fellowship Matched Positions

 Our HPB Fellowship is highly competitive.
 Two important considerations in our evaluation criteria are:

 - Evidence of excellent clinical and surgical skills, as assessed through letters of reference and/or performance during a clinical elective in HPB Surgery and/or Transplantation at the Toronto General Hospital.

 - The academic potential of the candidate, as evidenced by his/her advanced degrees held, grants captured, and peer-reviewed publication record as well as references and when applicable, the offer of an academic position upon completion of the Fellowship.

 Entry into the HPB Fellowship is through the yearly match of applicants to the AHPBA-accredited HPB Fellowships.
 Our HPB Fellowship Program participates in the North American match which is conducted by the Fellowship Council.
-The time frame for the 2018 match for the positions beginning August 1, 2019 is:
+We anticipate that dates for next year’s match will be similar to those listed below:

 |Applications open||Dec.
 4, 2017|

 |Applications Closes and Letters of Recommendation Deadline||Feb.
 13, 2018|

 |Rank Order List Entry Opens||May 7, 2018|